bbauska/JS-svg/README.md

 </pre>

 What we need next are variables that control the loop increment value and the size of each cell.
-These values, however, should be *derived* from those we've set previously, rather than worked out afresh each time we want to change the grid.
+These values, however, should be <i>derived</i> from those we've set previously, rather than worked out afresh each time we want to change the grid.
 With a little bit of basic math, here's how we'd do this: